engelanna/addressing-the-yan-report/assets/markdown/trial_2_martin_and_mercola.md

 ## Your first time reading patents = violent reality shifts ahead :scream:

 Luckily, the article does go on to narrow the list down a bit.
-If it's your first run-in with the biotechnology patent world, you're probably in for some :zap: shock:
+If it is one's first run-in with the biotechnology patents world, one is probably in for some :zap: shock:

 - [Canine coronavirus S[pike] gene and uses therefor](https://patents.google.com/patent/US6057436A/en)
     - Filed for by Pfizer in 1993 :arrow_right: granted 2000
     - the first contact with a spiked coronavirus had taken place in the 1970s, when military sentry :dog::dog: (:de: shepherds) suffered a violent diarrhea epidemic
+      - _must resist the urge to emoji, must resist..._
     - suggests spike injection into other viruses, for targetting other species :grin::+1::+1:
 - [Coronavirus isolated from humans](https://patents.google.com/patent/US7220852B1/en)
     - Filed by Centers of Disease Control and Prevention in 2004 :arrow_right: granted 2007